 - Roadways, bridges, sidewalks;

 - Parks, playgrounds, trails;

 - Recreation facilities and associated equipment;

 - Water treatment plant and distribution network;

 - Wastewater treatment plant;

 - Waste management facility,

 - Culverts and storm drains;

 - City Hall and other municipal offices, fire halls, operations shops, and storage areas;

-- Communications and IT networks; and
+- Communications and IT networks;

-- Equipment, tools, and vehicles.
+- Equipment, tools, and vehicles; and

 - Organics processing and compost production facility.

-quality services that enhance equity inclusion and quality of life for all residents.
+As residents' needs change, so too must the services the City provides.
+Remaining flexible and adapting to new processes or technologies is critical to maintaining the City's ability to provide high-quality services that enhance equity inclusion and quality of life for all residents.
 This will require being goal-oriented and remaining open-minded, constantly evaluating how best to meet the needs of the community in a sustainable manner.